ubuntu-only/arm_linux_apps/README.md

 # arm_linux_apps
 This is an effort to make apps (close source) available for ARM Linux.

+# To companies

+We are willing to help maintains ARM Linux apps.

 # Currently available apps (close source)

 1. WPS Office